ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/_review.md

 review:
     - questions:
         question: >
-            Do you need to rebuild CEF application, if you modify the page to be rendered?
+            Do you need to rebuild the CEF application if you modify the page to be rendered?
         answers:
             - "Yes"
             - "No"